icyleaf/icyleaf.com/themes/nicesima/README.md

 This blog supports the [utteranc](https://utteranc.es) comment system.

-It is lighter and more powerful than Gitalk.
+It is lighter and more powerful than Giscus.

 To use utteranc, you need make sure the [utterances app](https://github.com/apps/utterances) is installed on the repo, otherwise users will not be able to post comments.